Togolese nationality law: Post-independence (1960–present)

 A new constitution, adopted in 1992 provided that Togolese nationality could be acquired through a child's father or mother.
 Because the nationality laws were not updated, discrepancies in legislation occurred, leaving ambiguity as to what procedure officials should follow.
 Specific issues include that the constitution grants men and women equal ability to transfer their nationality to their children but the nationality code only allows a mother to convey her nationality to her children if the father is stateless or has unknown nationality, or the father is unknown and that a child automatically acquires nationality from their father but not their mother.
 Subsequently, a 2007 law was adopted for children which specifically addresses certain nationality issues, but also conflicts with the nationality code.
 The Children's Code (Loi N° 2007–017) provided in Article 17 that any child whose father or mother is Togolese is also Togolese; in Article 18 that children born to foreigners in Togo who lived in Togo from the age of sixteen can acquire Togolese nationality upon reaching majority by decree; in Article 19 that foundlings or children with unknown parents under the age of five are considered as Togolese; in Article 20 that unmarried children, who have not served in a foreign military, been expelled or placed under house arrest, or sentenced to a criminal imprisonment of more than six months may derive the father's nationality when he is naturalized; and in Article 58 that illegitimate and adopted children have the same rights and obligations as legitimate children.

 The 2012 Code of Persons and Family allowed divorced women to retain their nationality, but it is in conflict with the 1978 Nationality Code which denaturalized women upon termination of a marriage.
 The Family Code was further modified in 2014 to eliminate gender discrimination in the areas of family maintenance, family management, marriage and divorce, and succession.
 In 2017, women's groups met with government ministers, jurists, and civil society organizations in an attempt to press for the nationality code to be brought in line with other more recent legislation.
-In addition to addressing discrepancies about children acquiring nationality from their mothers and changed rules on denaturalzation because of divorce, women pointed out the discriminatory provision that a foreign man who marries a Togolese woman must naturalize, rather than acquiring Togolese nationality upon marriage.
+In addition to addressing discrepancies about children acquiring nationality from their mothers and changed rules on denaturalization because of divorce, women pointed out the discriminatory provision that a foreign man who marries a Togolese woman must naturalize, rather than acquiring Togolese nationality upon marriage.